 Free flow of goods is one of the principal means by which the aims of a single market and production base can be achieved.
 A single market for goods will also facilitate production development and networks in the region and enhance ASEAN’s capacity to serve as a global production centre or as a part of the global supply chain.

-Free flow of trade in services is one of the important elements in realising the AEC, where there will be substantially less restriction to ASEAN services suppliers in providing services and in establishing companies across national borders within the region.
+Free flow of trade in services is one of the important elements in realising the AEC.
+There will be substantially less restriction to ASEAN services suppliers.
+They can provide services and in establish companies across national borders within the region.

 A free and open investment regime is key to enhancing ASEAN’s competitiveness in attracting foreign direct investment (FDI) as well as intra-ASEAN investment.
 Sustained inflows of new investments and reinvestments will promote and ensure dynamic development of ASEAN economies.

-Therefore, all industries will be opened up for investment, with exclusions to be phased out according to schedules.
-National treatment is granted immediately to ASEAN investors with few exclusions.
+Therefore, investments will be open to all industries, phasing out exclusions according to schedules.
+It will then immediately grant National treatment to ASEAN investors with few exclusions.
 Investment process and procedures will be streamlined.

-Strengthening ASEAN Capital Market Development and Integrations facilitates the flows of capital facilitates the flows of payments and transfer of current account transactions.
+Strengthening ASEAN Capital Market Development and Integrations facilitates the flows of capital.
+It will then facilitate the flows of payments and transfer of current account transactions.

 This allows for managed mobility or facilitated entry for the natural person’s movement engaged in trade in goods, services, and investments, according to the prevailing regulations of the receiving country, primarily in order to support the free flow of services